ImperialCollegeLondon/dune_processes/README.md

 docker compose exec app python scripts/talk_to_process_manager.py
 ```

-Take the services down with `docker compose down`
+Take the services down with `docker compose down` or by pressing Ctrl+C in the
+corresponding terminal.

 ## Development